Starting with version 3.1, the QCAD source code is distributed under the open source license GPLv3 with exceptions to allow proprietary extensions.

 Extending and Distributing QCAD Professional

-Any QCAD Professional license holder may create script add-ons or C++ plugins for use with their QCAD Professional installation.
-Such script add-ons and plugins for QCAD Professional may be distributed separately, under any license of choice.
+Any QCAD Professional license holder may create their own script add-ons or C++ plugins for use with their QCAD Professional installation.
+Such script add-ons and plugins for QCAD Professional may also be distributed separately, under any license of choice.
 QCAD Professional may not be distributed.

 DXF/DWG Support (Teigha)